Gosport Half Marathon

 November 16, 2014

-Today was my last ‘proper’* race of the year, and although I knew I hadn’t prepared adequately for it, I was actually feeling quite good.
-I ran 10 miles a couple of times when I was on holiday in Portugal, did a 10 mile training run on 2nd November and a 15k run last weekend, none of which were at the pace I wanted to run at, but they were better than I’ve managed for a long time.
+Today was my last ‘proper’* race of the year.
+Although I knew I hadn’t prepared adequately for it, I was actually feeling quite good.
+I ran 10 miles a couple of times when I was on holiday in Portugal, did a 10-mile training run on 2nd November and a 15k run last weekend.
+None of these

 As part of my final preparations for Gosport, I went out to Liz’s flat for a party last night.
 I didn’t drink any alcohol, but I did have a bit of chocolate cake.
 I’m not sure that’s how the elites roll, but it was good!